 We wound up walking everywhere the first couple of days until Lisa’s daughter, Lauren (who is attending school in NYC), showed us the ins-and-outs of the subway system.
 Armed with the HopStop app on my cell phone, we were able to take advantage of New York’s amazing public transportation over the remainder of our stay.

 Tuesday morning started with a trip to Battery Park for a ferry ride to the Statue of Liberty and Ellis Island.
-The statue is closed for repairs, so we didn’t stick around very long.
+The statue was closed for repairs, so we didn’t stick around very long.
 Once we arrived back in Manhattan and grabbed a bite to eat, we headed for the 9/11 Memorial.

-Honey and I took another bus ride that evening which started in Times Square and drove across the Manhattan Bridge before circling through Brooklyn and back.
+Honey and I took another bus ride that evening that started in Times Square and drove across the Manhattan Bridge before circling through Brooklyn and back.
 Seeing the city light up was such a treat, but nothing compared to the view from across the river.
 We could see from the Statue of Liberty all the way past the Empire State Building (which was lit up in red, white, and blue).

 We rose early the next morning to take yet another bus tour – this time around Central Park and through Harlem.
-Our bus stopped in front of Jerry Seinfeld’s apartment, and our tour guide recognized him standing outside the front door with his wife.
+Our bus stopped in front of Jerry Seinfeld’s apartment building, and our tour guide recognized him standing outside the front door with his wife.
 He was courteous enough to wave and smile as we all snapped photos like the paparazzi.

 After leaving the exhibit, Honey and I walked across the Brooklyn Bridge.
 It was a beautiful day, and the city looked absolutely gorgeous.
 I didn’t have my camera with me, but did manage to capture a few shots with my cell phone.